enoklearn/engineering/modules/human-experience.md

    With this topic, you'll learn how to use, and maintain design systems for building web applications.

    #### Learning Outcomes
-   * Explain what a design system is.
+   * Explain what a design system is
-   * Use a design systems when working on software projects.
+   * Use a design systems when working on software projects
-   * Contribute to an existing design system for software projects.
+   * Contribute to an existing design system for software projects

    #### Resources
    * [A comprehensive guide to design systems - Invision `Article`](https://www.invisionapp.com/inside-design/guide-to-design-systems/)